 Members of staff are available for pupils who wish to discuss issues and concerns.
-Mrs. Lewis is completing the senior mental health lead training and will lead the development of our school mental health offer.
+Mrs. Lewis is the senior mental health lead and leads the development of our school mental health offer.
 Where it is deemed appropriate parents/carers will be invited into school to discuss concerns and plan for further support.